Out of Political Reach

 This is WHY it is important to keep your savings out of political reach?

-Authorities have no way in directly taxing or confiscating assets which are located out of their country.
+Authorities have no way of directly taxing or confiscating assets that are located out of their country.
 Authorities have no jurisdiction in other countries.
 For EU citizens, this means savings must be kept out of Europe.
 For American citizens, it means savings must be kept outside the USA.

-It becomes more and more apparent that the Authorities will appoint the Banks as their tax collectors: they will collect whatever tax, bail-in the Government decides to levy and pay it directly to the Government.
-A recent example is the 0.03% retro-active tax levied in Spain on deposits.
+It becomes increasingly apparent that the Authorities will appoint the Banks as their tax collectors: they will collect whatever tax or bail in the Government decides to levy and pay it directly to the Government.
+A recent example is Spain's 0.03% retroactive tax levied on deposits.

-Because in those countries you are also a non-resident and hence not subject to the local taxation requirements (except for the local withholding tax on condition such applies to aliens) the risk is smaller.
-Some countries however have bilateral tax agreements where under certain conditions one can claim back part of the tax.
-Hence some countries are better (ask a specialist – we know) places to keep your savings.
+Because in those countries, you are also a non-resident and hence not subject to the local taxation requirements (except for the local withholding tax on conditions such as those that apply to aliens), the risk is smaller.
+Some countries, however, have bilateral tax agreements where one can claim back part of the tax under certain conditions.
+Hence, some countries are better places to keep your savings (ask a specialist – we know).
 In case of a Bail-In or retroactive tax, ANY DEPOSITS (belonging to residents and non-residents) are subject to a potential legal theft!

-Because sometimes the local legislation sometimes offer a higher insurance on deposits/securities and you are better covered when a financial institution goes belly up.
-In Europe deposits are most of the time insured up to € 100,000.
-In other countries the limit can be much higher: $ 250,000 and more.
+Local legislation sometimes offers higher insurance on deposits/securities, and you are better covered when a financial institution goes belly up.
+In Europe, deposits up to € 100,000 are usually insured.
+The limit can be much higher in other countries: $ 250,000 and more.

-Because in certain countries the minimum required reserve ratio is by law HIGHER than in other countries.
-The reserve ratio is the amount of deposits a bank must keep in its vaults versus the total of deposits.
-Example: a bank with $100,000 deposits and a 30% reserve ratio must have at all times a minimum of $ 30,000 in its vaults.
+Because in certain countries, the minimum required reserve ratio is by law HIGHER than in other countries.
+The reserve ratio is the number of deposits a bank must keep in its vaults versus the total of deposits.
+For example: a bank with $100,000 deposits and a 30% reserve ratio must always have a minimum of $ 30,000 in its vaults.

-Most of the time (this applies both the Europe and the USA) the ratio is 1% and sometimes less.
-This is the reason WHY the banks want you to pre-order cash...They tell you it is out of security reasons, reality is that they simply don't have it on hand.
+Most of the time (this applies to both Europe and the USA), the ratio is 1% and sometimes less.
+This is the reason WHY the banks want you to pre-order cash...They tell you it is for security reasons; the reality is that they simply don't have it on hand.

 Next comes the potential sovereign protection in case a bank goes belly up.
-Certain countries have banks which have NO by-banks or daughter-banks outside their country.
-Banks which are spread all over the world, are riskier than banks which only operate in one single country.
+Certain countries have banks that have NO by-banks or daughter-banks outside their country.
+Banks that are spread all over the world are riskier than banks that only operate in one single country.

-Example: Credit Suisse has not only banks and assets (ex. real estate) in Switzerland but also in other European Countries and the USA.
-The US assets can at all times be used by the local authorities to BRIBE the non-american bank. [this is what happened to BNP-Paribas, Credit Suisse].
+Example: Credit Suisse has not only banks and assets (ex., real estate) in Switzerland but also in other European Countries and the USA.
+The local authorities can always use the US assets to BRIBE the non-American bank.
+[This is what happened to BNP-Paribas, Credit Suisse].

 - Keep your financial assets out of political reach.

-- The higher the reserve ratio of the bank and the less commercial exposure the smaller risk for a bail-in.
+- The higher the bank's reserve ratio and the less commercial exposure, the smaller the risk for a bail-in.

 - Banks without commercial risk (no credit, no mortgage, no derivatives) are the safest.

-- Never keep assets in a country where the risks of default are high (Argentina, Cyprus, Portugal, Belgium, USA) unless you want to become the subject of a bail-in and/or capital control and/or confiscation of your assets.
-Often investors tend to make deposits with banks in risk countries or with banks having their main roots in such countries because they receive a somewhat higher interest rate.
+- Never keep assets in a country with high default risks (Argentina, Cyprus, Portugal, Belgium, USA) unless you want to become the subject of a bail-in and/or capital control and/or confiscation of your assets.
+Often, investors tend to make deposits with banks in risky countries or with banks having their main roots in such countries because they receive a somewhat higher interest rate.

-- Don't move assets to a country with a culture which differs too much of yours and where it is night when it is daylight at home..
+- Don't move assets to a country with a culture that differs too much from yours and where it is night when it is daylight at home.

 - Assets out of political reach will allow you to leave your home and start a new life in case of war threat.

-- Moving your assets out of political reach will ensure your savings are SAFER.
-However, because most banks are inter-connected be aware this ain't no fail proof operation.
+- Moving your assets out of political reach will ensure your savings are safe.
+However, because most banks are inter-connected, be aware this ain't no fail-proof operation.

-- An American bank/financial institution which a daughter in Europe (ex.
-France) has twice the risk: it may default because the US-mother bank runs into trouble and/or it can default because the local daughter runs into problems and/or there is a bail-in by the local Authorities (In this case France).
+- An American bank/financial institution with a daughter in Europe (ex.
+France) has twice the risk: it may default because the US-mother bank runs into trouble, and/or it can default because the local daughter runs into problems and/or there is a bail-in by the Local Authorities (In this case France).

-- In the FATCA affair the IRS (USA) tries to enforce the American fiscal legislation to non-USA countries.
-They can only try so by blackmailing Natural and/or legal entities which have ASSETS within the United States.
+- In the FATCA affair, the IRS (USA) tries to enforce American fiscal legislation in non-USA countries.
+They can only try so by blackmailing Natural and/or legal entities with ASSETS within the United States.

-- Swedish Citizens have to ask permission to the local authorities to open an bank account OUTSIDE Sweden.
+- Swedish Citizens have to ask permission from the local authorities to open a bank account OUTSIDE Sweden.

 The solutions Goldonomic offers/provides: